 Any electronic personal data transferred to countries or territories outside the EU will only be placed on systems complying with measures giving equivalent protection of personal rights either through international agreements or contracts approved by the European Union.
 We are unlikely to want to transfer your data abroad except where you have indicated your desire to be informed of Ministries in other countries.
-We may use cloud technology for the storage of data such as 'One Drive' or 'Dropbox' and of course these facilities are invariably located outside of the UK.
+We may use cloud technology (such as 'Onedrive' or 'Dropbox') for the storage of data and of course these facilities are invariably located outside of the UK.
 Our website is also accessible from overseas so on occasion some personal data (for example in a newsletter) may be accessed from overseas.